 Applicants who need reasonable accommodations for the application process should immediately inform the Disability Services office.
-For applicants requiring accommodations for an entrance exam, documentation of the requested accommodation is to be submitted to Disability Services.
-The applicant will need to present qualified documentation pertinent to their requested accommodation.
+For applicants requiring accommodations for the TEAS entrance exam, documentation of the requested accommodation is to be submitted to Disability Services at Disability.Services@oakpoint.edu.
+The applicant will need to present qualified documentation pertinent to their requested accommodation at least up to one week prior to the scheduled TEAS exam.
 The documentation does not need to meet the three-year requirement; this will be waived for applicants.
 Disability Services will review the documentation and determine if the accommodation can be granted.
 The applicant will receive a determination of whether the accommodation can be granted.
 If the accommodation is granted, the applicant will be notified the accommodation is for the entrance exam only and, if admitted, he/she would need to contact Disability Services to request accommodations as an Oak Point University student.